rspivak/nososql/README.md

 3. It's written in Python :)

-4. # can be used to comment out lines
+4. The hash symbol can be used to comment out lines

 The goal of the project is self-education and to serve as a potential example for people interested in crafting their own interpreter for